 The way we do business has been upended in the past two weeks.
 No matter what business you are in, you’re likely to be affected by the pandemic.
-Digital marketing is more important than ever due to statewide stay-at-home orders.
+Utilizing a digital marketing strategy is more important than ever due to statewide stay-at-home orders.
 So how should your marketing strategy adjust?

 Change Brings Opportunity